Vicky Sunohara: Other awards and accomplishments

 Sunohara was inducted into the City of Brampton Sports Hall of Fame, alongside national team teammates Jayna Hefford and Sami Jo Small.
 In 2006, she was named an inaugural member of the Scarborough Walk of Fame.

 At the age of 36, Sunohara was named Ontario's Female Athlete of the Year for 2006.

 Sunohara has been acknowledged by the Hockey Hall of Fame as one of the notable women ice hockey players of all time.

 In 2009, Sunohara was selected by the Vancouver Olympic Organizing Committee to be Toronto's final torchbearer in the 2010 Winter Olympics torch relay as the Vancouver-bound Olympic flame passed through Ontario on its cross-country journey.
 She lit the cauldron before thousands of spectators at Nathan Phillips Square.

 In 2012, Sunohara was inducted into the Canadian Olympic Hall of Fame with the roster of the 2006 Canadian women's national team that participated in the women's ice hockey tournament of the 2006 Winter Olympics.

 In 2018, Sunohara was inducted into the Toronto Sport Hall of Honour in the sport legends category.

 In 2018, Sunohara was featured in the Canadian Olympic Committee “Virtue and Victory” campaign, showcasing the stories of athletes who exemplify both Canadian and Olympic values.
-Sunohara, along with Hayley Wickenheiser and Caroline Ouelette, were recognized for leadership and excellence.
+Sunohara, along with Hayley Wickenheiser and Caroline Ouellette, were recognized for leadership and excellence.

 In 2019, Sunohara was appointed Honorary Lieutenant Colonel of The Queen's Own Rifles of Canada, a Primary Reserve regiment of the Canadian Armed Forces, based in Toronto.
 “I was shocked and humbled,” said HLCol Sunohara.
 “What came to my mind was ‘not worthy.’
 But obviously I have a tremendous amount of respect and gratitude for those who serve our country.
 To be able to contribute in some small way is quite rewarding.”